Discerning Authenticity from the “Core”: How to Identify a Source Candle Factory at a Glance When Buying Candles?

-(Our News) In candle procurement, finding a source factory means lower costs and more stable supply.
-However, the market is a mix of traders and middlemen, with some businesses disguising themselves as factories even better than the real ones.
-Our reporter has compiled three core logical principles to help you quickly develop a discerning eye.
+(Our News) In candle procurement, finding a source candle factory means lower costs on candles and more stable candle supply.
+However, the candle market is a mix of traders and middlemen, with some candle businesses disguising themselves as factories even better than the real ones.
+Our reporter has compiled three core logical principles to help you quickly develop a discerning eye on purchasing bulk candles.

 1. Judging Product Logic: “Breadth” vs. “Depth”

-Middlemen focus on “breadth,” while factories focus on “depth.”
+Middlemen focus on “breadth,” while candle factories focus on “depth.”

 2. Understanding Cost Logic via the “Quotation Sheet”